chenyiyun573/PC_Tracker_for_Win/README.md

 python agent/main.py
 ```

-Reference scripts for deployment and training config can be found in `agent/server/` and `train/` directories respectively.
+Reference scripts for model deployment can be found in `agent/server/`  directory.

 ## Citation